 There are no proven side effects of using small quantities for short periods.
 Long-term effects have not been determined due to lack of research because it's been illegal until now in Colorado.

-Since Marijuana stays in the body for days or weeks after use, frequent users risk developing chronic health problems.
+Since MMJ stays in the body for days or weeks after use, frequent users risk developing chronic health problems.
 One study showed that daily pot smokers had more than four times the risk of lung cancer than non-smokers.

 The passing of Amendment 64 in Colorado has caused a buzz and created an opportunity for people to take action.
-Many new laws are being written, and others will be amended as the Marijuana industry grows.
+Many new laws are being written, and others will be amended as the MMJ industry grows.

-Colorado's tourism industry will benefit from this in the long run, as Marijuana tourism will bring in a lot of tax money.
+Colorado's tourism industry will benefit from this in the long run, as MMJ tourism will bring in a lot of tax money.
 The revenue that comes from these taxes will help local government and tourism boards around the state.

 Also, they'll be able to start their businesses, creating even more jobs for Colorado residents to move around and open up new business ventures.
-Colorado could begin to expand its economy while saving millions of dollars due to eliminating unreasonable taxes on Marijuana.
+Colorado could begin to expand its economy while saving millions of dollars due to eliminating unreasonable taxes on MMJ.